cyring/CoreFreq/README.md

 CoreFreq is made for the Intel 64-bits Processor, architecture Nehalem and above.

 ## Build & Run
- 1- Download or clone the source code into a working directory
+ 1- Download or clone the source code into a working directory.

- 2- Build the programs:
+ 2- Build the programs.
 ```
 make
 ```